-Trainings of sustained attention particularly target deficits in the regulation of the attention intensity, and in the special case of visual vigilance the retention of alertness, in high stimuli observation situations.
+Trainings of vigilance particularly target deficits in the regulation of the attention intensity, and in the special case of visual vigilance the retention of alertness, in low stimuli observation situations (e.g. constant observation of a radar by a air traffic controller or the observation of an industrial plant).